Jester4872/OLD_FE7_Skill_System/README.md

 | Slow Burn | +1 hit and avoid each turn up to a maximum of 15
 | Sword Breaker | +20 hit and avoid when fighting sword users
 | Triangle Adapt | Doubles the effects of any triangle effects this unit gives and receives
-| Vantage | If attacked, this unit will attack first
+| Vantage | If defending, this unit will attack first
-| Veneful Fighter | The unit attacks twice if they're defending
+| Vengeful Fighter | The unit doubles if they're defending

 ### Additional Stuff